 Architecture

-Understanding how UnRAG processes your content helps you make good decisions about chunking parameters, embedding models, and performance optimization.
+Understanding how Unrag processes your content helps you make good decisions about chunking parameters, embedding models, and performance optimization.
 Let's walk through both pipelines in detail.

 The components

-Every UnRAG instance is built from three pluggable pieces:
+Every Unrag instance is built from three pluggable pieces:

 The embedding provider turns text into vectors.
 It has one job: take a string, call an embedding model (local or remote), and return an array of numbers representing that text's position in semantic space.
 The default provider uses the Vercel AI SDK to call OpenAI models, but you can implement the interface for any embedding service.

 The store adapter handles persistence.
 It knows how to write documents, chunks, and their embeddings to your database, and how to query for similar vectors.
-UnRAG ships adapters for Drizzle, Prisma, and raw SQL—all targeting Postgres with pgvector.
+Unrag ships adapters for Drizzle, Prisma, and raw SQL—all targeting Postgres with pgvector.

 These components are assembled in your unrag.config.ts file to create a ContextEngine instance.
 The engine coordinates the components but doesn't contain business logic itself—it just calls the right methods in the right order.